 After numerous requests, I adapted my recipe for French Toast Casserole to make it Instant Pot-friendly.

-Instead of being baked, this french toast casserole is made in the Instant Pot, which keeps this casserole super light and moist, similar to a bread pudding.
+- The moist heat of the Instant Pot allows this French Toast Casserole to be super light and moist, similar to a bread pudding.

 And I absolutely love that Instant Pot French Toast Casserole is assembled up to 18 hours in advance!
 That makes it the perfect recipe to entertain with or to enjoy on a holiday morning or lazy weekend.